 Catalyst Coated Membrane (CCM)

 Development of efficient catalyst coated membranes (CCMs) is crucial for the transition towards a hydrogen-based, low carbon economy.
 Conventional CCM production processes require multiple steps and high loadings of scarce metals.
-To tackle this challenge, VSPARTICLE introduces membranes.
-By combining spark ablation, a vapor-based nanoparticle synthesis method, with additive manufacturing, production process of CCMs is simplified and catalyst loading is reduced without compromising performance or durability.
+By using pure bulk materials as a source and combining spark ablation with 3D printing (additive manufacturing), VSParticle can simplify the production process of CCMs, and catalyst loading can be reduced without compromising performance or durability.

 Printer_lab